David K.A. Mordecai

 Dr. Mordecai is a Visiting Scholar at Courant Institute of Mathematical Sciences NYU, where he leads research activities at RiskEcon® Lab for Decision Metrics established in 2011, focused primarily on research and development (R&D) related to remote and compressed sensing, signal processing, forensic analytics, anomaly detection and statistical process control.
 He has served as an adjunct instructor of applied mathematics at Courant Institute, as well as an Adjunct Professor and an active member of the working group for the NYU Center for Data Science at its inception.
 In this capacity, he mentors students across various NYU divisions, including Stern, Tisch ITP (Interactive Telecommunications Masters Program) and NYU Tandon School of Engineering.
 In 2010, he was invited to become a Fellow, as well as a member of the Advisory Board of the Mathematical Finance Program at Courant, having served as a guest lecturer for the program since 2006.
 In 2014, he was appointed the Course Director leading the NYUCDS Capstone graduate applied research program in its inaugural year.
 From 2012 to 2015, he held a joint appointment as Senior Research Scholar for Computational Economics of Commerce, Law and Geo-Politics at NYU Stern Graduate School of Business.
 Dr. Mordecai also serves on the Advisory Committee of the Institute for Data Science at Durham University, England.

 Since 2013, he has served as the first Scientist-in-Residence of FinTech Innovation Lab, an accelerator platform for early and growth stage technology firms, organized by The Partnership Fund for New York City in conjunction with Accenture and a consortium of venture capital firms and global financial institutions.
 He currently serves as Chair of the Nanotechnology Committee, Co-Chair of the Space Law Committee and Vice-Chair of the Artificial Intelligence and Robotics Committee for the American Bar Association Science & Technology Law Section.
-In 2020, he was appointed technical advisor to study committees commissioned by the Uniform Laws Committee (ULC) on automotive Event Data Recorders and on mitigation of public health emergency business disruptions.
+In 2019, he was appointed technical advisor to study committees commissioned by the Uniform Law Committee (ULC) on automotive Event Data Recorders and in 2020, on mitigation of public health emergency business disruptions.